Creating and Managing User Pools

 - Customizing User Pool Workflows by Using AWS Lambda Triggers

-- Creating User Accounts in the AWS Management Console and with the Amazon Cognito User Pools API
+- Creating User Accounts as Administrator in the AWS Management Console and with the Amazon Cognito User Pools API

 - User Groups